byui-cit/learning-modules/modules/js/forms/ponder1.md

 ## Preparation

-Make sure you read through the Prepare section for this topic.
 Create a folder in your editor.
 Inside of that folder create four files:

 1. `form-demo.html`
 2. `form-demo.js`
 3. `completed.html`
-4. `style.css`
+4. `form-demo.css`

 Copy and paste the code below into the appropriate file.

+### form-demo.html

 ```html
 <!-- form-demo.html -->